gohugoio/hugo/content/getting-started/directory-structure.md

 ---
 title: Directory Structure
 linktitle: Directory Structure
-description: Hugo's CLI scaffolds a project directory structure and then takes that single directory and uses it as the input for creating a complete website.
+description: Hugo's CLI scaffolds a project directory structure and then takes that single directory and uses it as the input to create a complete website.
 date: 2017-01-02
 publishdate: 2017-02-01
 lastmod: 2017-03-09